gerardkok/puppet-transip/README.md

 ##### `username`

-The username used to access TransIP's control panel.

-##### `ip`
+##### `key`

-A public ip address whitelisted to use TransIP's API.
-Set this on the [API tab of the control panel](https://www.transip.nl/cp/account/api/)
+Private key to access the TransIP API.
+Get this from the API tab of your control panel.
+If you set both `key` and `key_file`, `key` will be used.

 ##### `key_file`

 Filename of the file containing your private key to access the TransIP API.
 Get this from the API tab of your control panel.
+If you set both `key` and `key_file`, `key` will be used.

+##### `readwrite`

+Boolean.
+If 'false', open a readonly connection, if 'true', open a readwrite connection.
+Will throw an error if you attempt to modify records over a readonly connection.
+Default 'false' (i.e. readonly).

 ##### `owner`